-Generally, its good to have a backup of an online website.
-Thankfully, DigitalOcean has the feature to enable the weekly droplet backups at a nominal cost.
-If you’re running a WordPress Blog, then having a remote backup is also a must along with this weekly backup, by the way — this is for free.
+Generally, it’s good to have a backup of an online website.
+Thankfully, DigitalOcean has the feature to enable weekly droplet backups at a nominal cost.
+If you’re running a WordPress Blog, having a remote backup is also a must along with this weekly backup; this is free.

 Apart from the Backup, the DigitalOcean also supports taking a snapshot of the server in real-time.
-This snapshot can be used for recreating or spinning another droplet using the same settings and configurations.
+We can use this snapshot for recreating or spinning another droplet using the same settings and configurations.

-In this article, learn how to enable the weekly droplet backups option which an in-built feature in DigitalOcean cloud console.
-And also taking the real-time snapshot image of the entire server.
+In this article, learn how to enable the weekly droplet backups option, an in-built feature in the DigitalOcean cloud console, and take the real-time snapshot image of the entire server.